The Division of Internal Affairs receives, processes, supervises and controls investigations regarding employees.

 - A: Serious infractions are normally referred to BSO's Professional Standards Committee (PSC) for recommendations.
 All other investigations are heard and settled at the command level.

 - A: The PSC consists of community members and BSO command staff.
-The PSC meets monthly to review the investigator's reports, discuss the facts of the case and recommend a n of the complaints.
+The PSC meets monthly to review the investigator's reports, discuss the facts of the case, and make a recommendation on the disposition of the investigation.
 Complaints may be sustained, not sustained, unfounded, exonerated or deferred for further investigation.
-When the members of the PSC sustain a complaint against an employee, they also recommend corrective action to the Sheriff.
+When the members of the PSC sustain a complaint against an employee, they also recommend corrective action to the sheriff.
 Corrective action can range from remedial training to termination.
 By using the PSC to review serious infractions, the Broward Sheriff's Office allows community review of internal disciplinary matters.
 In addition, the State Attorney's Office reviews any complaint where there is a possibility an employee may be involved in violation of state law.
 Violation of federal law will be referred to the appropriate federal agency.

 - Q: What rights do employees have if a complaint is made against them?